renovatebot/renovate/docs/usage/configuration-options.md

 ### matchCategories

-Use this field to restrict rules to a particular language. e.g.
+Use this field to restrict rules to a particular language or group.
+The categories can be found on the [manager documentation](./modules/manager.md). e.g.

 ```json
 {